-(b) Negotiability and form of bonds: execution.[,] sale or other disposition;[:] payable solely from revenue.
-All revenue bonds issued pursuant to this section shall be negotiable and registered instruments, and signed in the manner prescribed by resolution of the Town Council.
+(b) Negotiability and Form of Bonds: Execution, Sale or Other Disposition: Payable Solely from Revenue.
+All revenue bonds issued pursuant to this section shall be negotiable and registered instruments and signed in the manner prescribed by resolution of the Town Council.
 All bonds shall be sold in such manner, at public or private sale as permitted by law, and upon such terms as the Town Council deems best.
 Revenue bonds and interest thereon shall be limited obligations of the Town, the principal of and interest on which shall be payable solely from the income, proceeds, revenues and funds derived from the authorized special public improvement programs or other revenue producing projects undertaken by the Town or from the proceeds derived from other sources in aid of such undertakings.
 No revenue bond nor any interest thereon shall ever constitute an indebtedness or a charge against the general credit or taxing powers of the Town within the meaning of any Constitutional or Charter provision or statutory limitation and no revenue bond nor the interest thereon shall ever constitute or give rise to any pecuniary liability by the Town.

 Section 605.
-Benefit assessment for improvements.
+Benefit Assessment for Improvements.

-The Town Council shall have power to assess against the abutting property and collect from the owners thereof the cost of an improvement permitted by law, the assessment being in proportion to the number of assessable front feet owned, abutting on the streets where same are improved or constructed or are about to be improved or constructed; provided that when corner property fronts or abuts on one street where such improvements are made or are about to be made, and abuts or has its side upon another street where such improvements are made or are about to be made, the abutting feet on the side shall be computed for the purpose of assessment hereunder for only one-half of the length of such side.
-Such assessments when made shall constitute a tax or lien upon such abutting property with priority over all liens recorded after June 1, 1936, and shall be payable in one (1) or two (2) or more equal annual installments, to pay the interest and principal indebtedness due on any bonds said to finance such special public improvement project.
-Such tax or lien [shall] be enforced and collected by the Town Council in the same manner as Town taxes are collected.
+The Town Council shall have power to assess against the abutting property and collect from the owners thereof the cost of an improvement permitted by law, the assessment being in proportion to the number of assessable front feet owned, abutting on the streets where same are improved or constructed; provided that when corner property fronts or abuts on one street where such improvements are made or are about to be made, and abuts or has its side upon another street where such improvements are made or are hereunder for only one-half of the length of such side.
+Such assessments when made shall constitute a tax or lien upon such abutting property over all recorded after June 1, 1936 and shall be payable in one (1) or two (2) or more equal annual installments, to pay the interest and principal indebtedness due on any bonds said to finance such special public improvement project.
+Such tax lien shall be enforced and collected by the Town Council in the same manner as Town taxes are collected.

-Any person aggrieved by the action of the Town Council shall have the right to appeal to the Circuit Court for Prince George's County, Maryland, provided such appeal is taken within ten (10) days next succeeding the day on which said assessment is made.
+Any person aggrieved by the action of the Town Council shall have the right to appeal the Circuit Court for Prince George's County, Maryland, provided such appeal is taken within ten (10) days next succeeding the day on which said assessment is made.

 Section 606.
-Prior issues.
+Fiscal and Budget Year.

-All bonds, notes, or other evidences of indebtedness validly issued by the Town previous to the effective date of this charter and all ordinances passed concerning them are hereby declared to be valid, legal, and binding and of full force and effect as if herein fully set forth.
+All bonds, notes, or other evidence of indebtedness validly issued by the Town previous to the effective date of this Charter and all ordinances passed concerning them are hereby declared to be valid, legal, and binding and of full force and effect as if herein fully set forth.

 Section 607.
-Fiscal and budget year.
+Prior Issues.